Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Module and class migration does NOT include:

 * UI elements and all related user interface settings.
-The administration of Xperience by Kentico uses a different technology stack than Kentico Xperience 13, and is incompatible.
+The administration of Xperience by Kentico uses a different technology stack than Kentico Xperience 13 and is incompatible.
 To learn how to build the administration UI, see [Extend the administration interface](https://docs.xperience.io/x/GwKQC) and [Example - Offices management application](https://docs.xperience.io/x/hIFwCg).
 * Alternative forms under classes and UI-related configuration of class fields (field labels, Form controls, etc.).
 You need to manually create appropriate [UI forms](https://docs.xperience.io/x/V6rWCQ) in Xperience by Kentico after the migration.
-* Custom settings under modules, which are are currently not supported in Xperience by Kentico
+* Custom settings under modules, which are currently not supported in Xperience by Kentico
 * Module permissions (permissions work differently in Xperience by Kentico, see [Role management](https://docs.xperience.io/x/7IVwCg) and [UI page permission checks](https://docs.xperience.io/x/8IKyCg))

 As with all object types, the migration toolkit does not transfer code files to the target project.
 You need to manually move all code files generated for your custom classes (*Info*, *InfoProvider*, etc.).